 Dr. Ismail Idris has been with HOPE Foundation since January 2018.
 Throughout his time with HOPE, He worked as Chief Medical Officer, in Hope Field Hospital for Women in the Rohingya Refugee Camps and was promoted to work in Hope Hospital, Ramu, Cox’s Bazar as CMO in October 2018.
 He is a MBBS and MPH degree holder.
 He has been serving in health sector more than 32 years in Clinical and Administrative fields in Home country as well as in Abroad in Kingdom of Saudi Arabia and Maldives under Ministry of Health.
 During this long period of experience, he applied his skill to attend, screen and to treat the both the patients in Rohingya as well as Host community.
 He closely supervises administrative works and the activities of other Medical Doctors, while also organizing and attending free Medical Camps in remote area to serve the needy people.
 He gives continuous management support towards the implemention, monitoring and evaluation of health and nutrition in the community.

-Mr. Showkat has been working with HOPE Foundation since March 2017.
-Before Joining HOPE he worked for a Renowned National NGO -Community Development Centre (CODEC).
-He has been working about 26 years in technical and management support to implement health, education, food security & livelihoods, nutrition, human & child rights, social mobilization and community development related projects.
-He is skilled on Project Proposal Development, Monitoring & Evaluation and Financial Management and BCC martial Development.
-He also worked with many renowned national & international organizations BRAC, UNFPA, WFP, Save the Children, Care Bangladesh, Manusher Jonno Foundation.
-He has vast experience working with Rohingya community in Cox’s Bazar.
-He holds a M. Com degree in Accountings from University of Chittagong in Bangladesh.
-Mr. Showkat received many trainings on Human Rights, Problem Solving Management, Monitoring & Evaluation, Financial Management & Accounting Systems, Training of Trainers and more.
+Mr. Showkat is working with HOPE Foundation since March 2017.
+Before joining HOPE, he worked for a renowned national NGO in the Community Development Centre (CODEC) from over 17 years.
+He has been succesfully working in the humanitarian field for about 26 years now.
+Always in the technical and management side to implement health, education, food security, nutrition, human & child rights, social mobilization & community development.
+He is very skilled on Project Proposal Development, Monitoring & Evaluation, Financial Management and BCC Martial Development.
+He has worked with many national & international organizations such as BRAC, UNFPA, WFP, Save the Children, Care Bangladesh, Manusher Jonno Foundation.
+Mr. Showkat has vast experience working with the Rohingya Community in Cox’s Bazar.
+He holds a Master Degree in Accountings from University of Chittagong in Bangladesh and received extensive trainings on Human Rights, Problem Solving Management, Monitoring & Evaluation, Financial Management & Accounting Systems, Training of Trainers.